jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Diplodocus.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Tail Lash (Ex): >
-SpecialAbilities: Tail Lash (Ex) The diplodocus prefers to attack with its tail.
+    The diplodocus prefers to attack with its tail.
 The dinosaur can snap its incredibly long tail with surprising speed like an enormous whip-this is a primary attack that deals bludgeoning and slashing damage.
 A diplodocus can make two separate attacks with its tail lash as a full-attack action.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: